Zaphrog/SHA256/README.md

 ```
 The first constant is 0x6a09e667, which corresponds to the square root of 2.
 2**(1/2.)= 1.41421356237....
-To convert that to a hex fraction, we take the only the irrational part (0.41421356237...)
+To convert that to a hex fraction, we take the irrational part (0.41421356237...)
 (0.41421356237...)*16 = 6.62741699797...    the int part of the result is 6, hex(6) = 6
 We take the new irrational part and repeat the process
 (0.62741699797...)*16 = 10.0386719675...    int part is 10, hex(10) = a